 |If you cancel a US workshop:||Cancellation Fee per Person|

 |More than 90 days before departure||The $600 deposit is forfeited

-(however $500 can be transferred-only one time-to another trip with a departure date within 2 years of cancelation date)
+(however $300 can be transferred to another trip with a departure date within 1 year of cancelation date)

 |61-90 days before departure||50% of total cost forfeited|

 |31-60 days before departure||75% of total cost forfeited|